 Equity risk is the exposure to loss arising from banking book equity-type positions.
-These exposures include:
+These exposures include: holdings in Macquarie - managed funds;

-- holdings in specialised funds; - principal exposures, including direct investments in entities external to Macquarie and seed assets for funds; - property equity, including property trusts and direct property investments; and - other equity, including lease residuals and investment in resource companies.
+- principal exposures, including direct investments in entities external to Macquarie and assets held for sale; - property equity, including property trusts and direct property equity investments; and - other equity, including lease residuals and investment in resource companies.